 In the fall of 2016, City Point started to open some its many shops.
 City Point is located in Downtown Brooklyn and houses Century 21, Alamo Drafthouse, Target, Trader Joe's, and many other retailers.
 Trader Joe's opened in 2017.
 Also, it houses an impressive array of food vendors in the DeKalb Market Hall, located in the basement.
 It is easily accessible by the subway (Q, R, and B trains).

 There are two malls in Fort Greene, the Atlantic Terminal and Atlantic Center malls that are joined by an overhead walkway.
 Both are centrally located to the Atlantic Avenue subway station and LIRR station and are across the street from Barclay Center basketball arena.
 Target, Best Buy, and Burlington Coat Factory are some of the anchor stores.

 Probably Brooklyn's best mall, this large duplex complex has hundreds of shops, a parking lot, and a movie theater.
 It has been around since the 1970s.
 If you're a cookie lover or need to refuel before you spend your marathon day of shopping, stop by the Cookie House on the first floor, an old-school favorite.
 The mall has most of the standard chain stores like a Macy's, a large H & M, JCPenneys, and many more.
 For food, you'll find Chipotle, McDonald's, Nathans, and a number of other fast food restaurants.

-This is a downtown area that's been turned into a pedestrian zone and has undergone an extensive revitalization.
-The anchor store is Macy's.
+The area around Fulton Mall has been turned into a pedestrian zone and has undergone an extensive revitalization.
+Fulton Mall's anchor store is Macy's.
 Every day new shops are popping up on Fulton Street.
-From the Banana Republic Factory Store to the Gap Outlet to an oversizes H & M, Fulton Mall is quickly being reborn as Brooklyn's ultimate shopping destination.
+From the Banana Republic Factory Store to the Gap Outlet to an oversized H & M, Fulton Mall is quickly being reborn as Brooklyn's ultimate shopping destination.